Israel targets Iran's security forces and leadership as Iran presses attacks across the region

 DUBAI, United Arab Emirates (AP) — The United States and Israel hit Iran's capital and other cities in multiple airstrikes on Wednesday, the fifth day of the war with Iran.
 Israel targeted the Iranian leadership and security forces as the Islamic Republic responded with missile barrages and drone attacks on Israel and across the region.

-Tehran residents woke to the sound of dawn blasts, and Iranian state television showed the ruins of building in the center of the capital.
-The Shiite seminary city of Qom and multiple other cities were targeted.
+Tehran residents woke to dawn blasts, and Iranian state television showed the ruins of building in the center of the capital.
+The Shiite seminary city of Qom and multiple other cities were also targeted.

 With fighter jets roaring overhead, those still in Tehran looked anxiously to the skies.
 One man, who ran a clothing shop, said he didn’t know what to do.

 The Israeli military said one of its F-35 stealth fighter jets shot down a piloted Iranian Air Force YAK-130 fighter over Tehran on Wednesday.
-It also said Israeli air defenses had been activated to intercept Iranian missiles fired at targets around the country, with explosions heard around Jerusalem.
+It also said Israeli air defenses were activated to intercept Iranian missiles fired at targets around the country, and explosions were heard around Jerusalem.

+The tempo of the strikes on Iran was so intense that authorities postponed the mourning ceremony for Iranian Supreme Leader Ayatollah Ali Khamenei, who was killed in the conflict, according to Iranian state television.

+Meanwhile, an Iranian naval frigate was reported in distress off the coast of Sri Lanka, prompting authorities there to respond and rescue 32 people, Sri Lanka officials said.

 US Embassies and oil in the crosshairs